seomoz/Social-Authority-SDK/README.md

 The Followerwonk Social Authority API uses the Social Authority API Access Controls system.
 You'll need to do to gain access but the first step is to create a Social Authority API account and fetch your AccessID and SecretKey.

-You can do this by logging into your followerwonk account and following the directions at [The Social Authority Page](https://followerwonk.com/social-authority).
+You can do this by logging into your Followerwonk account and following the directions at [The Social Authority Page](https://followerwonk.com/social-authority).

 ### Querying the Social Authority API